razorshaman909/razorshaman909.github.io/_posts/2023-10-10-url-shorterner.markdown

 layout: post
 title:  "Short Link Generator"
 date:   2023-10-10 19:43:59 +0800
-categories: personal update
+categories: personal project
 ---
 To use this Short Link Generator, enter a long link in the form below and click the "Generate Short Link" button.
 The tool will provide you with a shorter link.
+The tool works based on the created issues on the respective repository, returning the issue title as the link.
+Do mind that accessing the short link have a 60 daily rate limit.

 <form id="linkForm">
     <label for="longLink">Enter a Long Link:</label>